 How to Choose the Best Survival Water Filter

-Hopefully, this article will help you choose the best survival water filtration system for you and your family.
+Hopefully, this article will help you choose the best survival water filter for you and your family.

 There are a number of things to consider when buying a filter including size, convenience, lifespan, pore size, flow rate, and price.
 If you are going to be primarily using a filter around your home in times of crisis, size may not be an issue.
 If you have a family that will be relying on the filter, lifespan and flow rate are going to be important.
 Pore size needs will differ depending on your water source and local environment.

-As we mentioned in our Tips for New Preppers article, make sure you filter the water through a cloth, t-shirt or other material that can remove large particulate matter from the water.
+As we mentioned in some of our other articles, make sure you filter the water through a cloth, t-shirt or other material that can remove large particulate matter from the water.
 This will keep your filter from getting clogged and help extend the life of your filter.

 In order to choose the best survival water filtration system, let’s briefly look at the types of filter processes that you may encounter:

 Pump style filters have been around for quite a while and are among the most expensive filters on the market.
 They can be bulky but for their size, you get a filter that can pull water from very shallow sources, something that the other filters types can’t do.

 Pump style filters are among the most effective filters with very small pore size but do require a decent bit of energy to pump and will require field maintenance from time to time.
 Any decent pump filter will remove most biological contaminants and can filter water pretty quickly.
 Expect to be able to treat about 2000 liters before needing to replace the filter.